A universal characterization of higher algebraic K-theory: Exact sequences

-\begin{proposition} Let $\aA\to\aB$ be a fully-faithful inclusion of presentable stable $\i$-categories, and write $\aB/\aA$ for the localization of $\aB$ with respect to the collection of maps $f$ for which $\Cone(f)$ is in the essential image of $\aA$.
-Then $\aB/\aA$ is a presentable stable $\i$-category, and the localization map $\aB\to\aB/\aA$ admits a fully-faithful right adjoint $\aB/\aA\to\aB$. \end{proposition}
+\begin{proposition} Let $\aA\to\aB$ be a fully faithful functor of presentable stable $\infty$-categories and let $S$ denote the collection of arrows in $\aB$ whose cones lie in the essential image of $\aA$.
+Then $S$ is a strongly saturated class of maps in $\aB$ of small generation, and the Verdier quotient $\aB/\aA$ is equivalent to the Bousfield localization $S^{-1}\aB$. \end{proposition}

-\begin{proof} We must show that the localization $\aB\to\aB/\aA$ is accessible, which implies that $\aB/\aA$ is presentable, and also that $\aB/\aA$ is a stable subcategory of $\aB$ (via the fully faithful right adjoint $\aB/\aA\to\aB$).
+\begin{proof} Let $\aC$ be a presentable stable $\i$-category, and note that a colimit-preserving functor $\aB\to\aC$ sends the arrows in $S$ to equivalences in $\aC$ if and only if its restriction to $\aA$ is trivial.
+We therefore may identify

+with the full subcategory spanned by those colimit-preserving functors $\aB\to\aC$ which send the arrows in $S$ to equivalences in $\aC$.
+It follows from lemma~\ref{lem:upobl} that $\aB/\aA\simeq T^{-1}\aB$, where $T$ is the strongly saturated class of arrows of $\aB$ which become equivalences in $\aB/\aA$.